Daisy Duck: Television

 In the 1996 television series Quack Pack, Daisy was presented as a much more liberated (and patient) woman than in her previous appearances, where she was employed as a television station reporter, with Donald as her cameraman.
 The couple also seem to have a better and steadier relationship compared to the other series.
 In Quack Pack, Daisy had a pet iguana named Knuckles.

 Daisy also appeared in the later television series Mickey Mouse Works and House of Mouse as a regular character.
 She is also part of the main characters in Mickey Mouse Clubhouse and its spin-offs Minnie's Bow-Toons, Mickey Mouse Mixed-Up Adventures, Mickey Mouse Funhouse and Mickey Mouse Clubhouse+.
+She has also appeared in the new series of Mickey Mouse shorts and the continuation series on Disney+, The Wonderful World of Mickey Mouse.

 Daisy made her first appearance in the 2017 DuckTales series in the season 3 episode "Louie's Eleven", with MacNeille once again providing her voice.
 In this version, Daisy and Donald meet for the first time, and her appearance is similar to the theatrical short, Donald's Diary (1954).
 She is depicted as having a temper like Donald and is an assistant to Duckburg trendsetter, Emma Glamour.
 After Donald attempts to infiltrate one of Glamour's parties to help his band, the Three Caballeros, he and Daisy end up trapped in an elevator and develop a mutual attraction to each other.
 As of the episode "New Gods on the Block!", they became a couple.

 Video games

 In the Kingdom Hearts video game series, Daisy Duck (デイジーダック, Deijī Dakku) appears as a countess in Disney Castle.
 In Kingdom Hearts II, she scolds Donald for being gone too long.
 She makes a cameo appearance in Kingdom Hearts Birth By Sleep and Kingdom Hearts III.

 Daisy is a playable character in the video game Disney Think Fast and a playable race driver in the Nintendo 64 and Game Boy Color racing game Mickey's Speedway USA.
 She is also a playable character in Disney Golf for the PlayStation 2 and in Disney's Party for the GameCube and Game Boy Advance.

 For the Nintendo Wii: In Epic Mickey, a robot version of Daisy appears in the game, and in Dance Dance Revolution Disney Grooves, Daisy appears as one of the random backup dancers.

 Daisy runs the Daisy Gardens neighborhood in Disney's Toontown Online.

+Daisy Duck was later introduced in update ten of Disney Dreamlight Valley.